What is Rapid Prototyping?

-Rapid prototyping is a set of technologies that allows the production of a prototype, a part, or an assembly intended to be launched on a larger scale.
-Thanks to new technologies, including CNC machining and 3D printing, rapid prototyping has become simpler, more efficient and less expensive than before
+additive manufacturing brings together a range of technologies that enable the production of a prototype, a part, or an assembly intended for launch on a larger scale.
+Thanks to new technologies such as CNC machining and 3D printing, additive manufacturing has become simpler, more efficient and less expensive than ever before.

 CNC machining